 What Happens in a Writing Center Visit?

-Interpreting a writing assignment;
+Interpret a writing assignment

-Locating and sharpening a thesis statement;
+Create and sharpen a thesis statement

 - Interpreting assignments & prompts;